Jupiter assets dip on private clients sale, net inflows slow

-Assets under management dropped to 31.7 billion pounds in the September quarter from 33.1 billion at the end of June, it said in a statement on Friday, after 2.2 billion pounds of funds left the company with the sale of its private client and charity investment business to wealth manager Rathbone Brothers (RAT.L).
+Assets under management dropped to 31.7 billion pounds ($51.1 billion) in the September quarter from 33.1 billion at the end of June, it said in a statement on Friday, after 2.2 billion pounds of funds left the company with the sale of its private client and charity investment business to wealth manager Rathbone Brothers.

 Jupiter completed the sale to Rathbones in September and said it intends to distribute estimated net proceeds of about 22 million pounds as a special dividend after the 2014 results, equivalent to about 4.8 pence a share, according to Thomson Reuters data.